Spotting Possible Signs

 - Interests: Advanced, ardent; perhaps for unusual topics; passionate, sometimes fleeting

-- Moral and ethical concerns: Intense need for fairness and justice; deep desire to take action to resolve injustices; concern for consequences of their actions
+- Moral & Ethical Concerns: Intense need for fairness and justice; deep desire to take action to resolve injustices; concern for consequences of their actions

 - Motivation: Persistent, intense need to know, do, feel, create, or understand